apache/incubator-gluten/docs/get-started/ClickHouse.md

 ### Celeborn support

 Gluten with clickhouse backend has not yet supportted [Celeborn](https://github.com/apache/incubator-celeborn) natively as remote shuffle service using columar shuffle.
 However, you can still use Celeborn with row shuffle, which means a ColumarBatch will be converted to a row during shuffle.
-Below introduction is used to enable this feature
+Below introduction is used to enable this feature:

 First refer to this URL(https://github.com/apache/incubator-celeborn) to setup a celeborn cluster.